Eisteddfod: 1801–1860

 Upon the publication of all the Eisteddfod's submissions, however, Eben Fardd's attempt at an epic work of Christian poetry was "hailed by the literati as a work of distinction far surpassing the pallid, common-sense poem written by Ieuan Glan Gerionydd".
 As Eben Fardd's Pryddest had been relegated to third place by the judges, it was widely felt that something was seriously wrong with adjudication standards and "talk of eisteddfod reform was in the air."

-In 1858 John Williams, whose bardic name was Ab Ithel, held a "national" eisteddfod with the Gorsedd Cymru in Llangollen.
+In 1858 John Williams, whose bardic name was Ab Ithel, held a "national" eisteddfod with Gorsedd Cymru in Llangollen.
 "The great Llangollen Eisteddfod of 1858" proved highly significant for several reasons.
 For example, John Williams (the event's organiser), offered £20 and a Silver Star for the best essay on the theme, The Discovery of America in the 12th-century by Prince Madoc ab Owain Gwynedd.
 This was, according to Hywel Teifi Edwards, a subject inspired by Iolo Morganwg.

 Instead, Welsh historian Thomas Stephens submitted an essay that, in what Edwards has described, as a "scholarly tour de force, demolished the cherished myth".
 In response, Ab Ithel decreed, "that the essay broke with the spirit of the competition", and would not be awarded the prize.
-In response, a scandalized crowd followed Stephens into the Cambrian Tent, where he read his essay aloud before them despite Ab Ithel's efforts to drown him out with a convenient brass band.
+In response, a scandalised crowd followed Stephens into the Cambrian Tent, where he read his essay aloud before them despite Ab Ithel's efforts to drown him out with a convenient brass band.
 Despite having been denied the prize, Stephens succeeded in persuading his audience that Prince Madoc did not in fact discover the New World.

 The Llangollen eisteddfod also saw the first public appearance of John Ceiriog Hughes, who won a prize for the love poem, Myfanwy Fychan of Dinas Brân, which contradicts the Blue Books by describing a virtuous Welsh woman.
 As may be expected, the song became an instant hit.
 This eisteddfod outraged the English-language press.
 The Daily Telegraph called it "a national debauch of sentimentality".
 A writer for The Times went even farther, calling the eisteddfod "simply foolish interference with the natural progress of civilization and prosperity – it is a monstrous folly to encourage the Welsh in a loving fondness for their old language."

 Before the 1858 Llangollen eisteddfod was over, however, a meeting of Welsh literati had taken place and decided that an annual national eisteddfod, conducted with due regard for standards, was long overdue.
 Yr Eisteddfod, a national body guided by an elected council, was formed and the Gorsedd subsequently merged with it.
-The Gorsedd holds the right of proclamation and of governance while the council organizes the event.
-The first true National Eisteddfod organized by the council was held in Aberdare in 1861 on a pattern that continues to the present day.
+The Gorsedd holds the right of proclamation and of governance while the council organises the event.
+The first true National Eisteddfod organised by the council was held in Aberdare in 1861 on a pattern that continues to the present day.